javadbayat/Threading/README.md

     </t:thread>

 This way, the JScript code within `<t:thread>` element renders correctly in text editors, and the *thread.htc* component smartly detects and removes the extra `<script>` tags before passing the code to the script engine for execution.

+## Exitting from a thread
+Sometimes you need to exit from a thread and make it avoid executing the rest of its code; like the Win32 `ExitThread` function does in C++.
+Then you're welcome to use the following command in the thread code:

+    WScript.Quit();

+You can also pass an exit code to the Quit method, as follows:

+    WScript.Quit(100);